Overview of fractional calculus and its computer implementation in Wolfram Mathematica: History, nowadays and applications

 In \cite{CaputoSt} it was noticed that in the modelling of the energy dissipation and dispersion in the propagation of elastic waves, introduction of memory mechanisms in their constitutive equations is needed.
 It turned out that the most successful memory mechanism used to represent variance and energy dissipation is a fractional derivative.
 The fractional derivative generalizing the stress strain relation of anelastic media was introduced in \cite{Caputo2,CaputoSt}.

 Models with fractional order operators used in dynamic problems of rigid body mechanics first appeared in \cite{Gemant,Scott,Gerasimov} and described in reviews \cite{ShitikovaR,ShitikovaR01,Rossikhin,ShitikovaMem}.
-Fractional calculus in the problems of mechanics of solids was given in \cite{Rossikhin02,Rossikhin04,Rossikhin05,Rossikhin06}.
+Fractional calculus in the problems of mechanics of solids was given in \cite{Rossikhin02,Rossikhin04,Rossikhin05} and \cite{Handbook}, Vol. 7, 159--192 (2019).

 In problems of thermodynamics, solutions for unsteady flows near the boundary of a semi-infinite region are expressed by combinations of fractional derivatives in \cite{Babenko}.
 In paper \cite{Meilanov} thermodynamics was generalized in terms of fractional derivatives, while the results of traditional thermodynamics by Carnot, Clausius and Helmholtz were obtained in the particular case when the exponent of the fractional derivative is equal to one.
 In \cite{Povstenko} was described how fractional calculus used in thermoelasticity.